 Once the content of the notification is developed, the Student Services Officer or Administration Team will initiate the emergency alert system which will send a text message and/or phone call and/or email and/or posting signs to all students and employees who are registered for the alert system.
-If you would like to register for the emergency alert system, please visit, https://brcn.omnialert.net/subscriber.php
+If you would like to register for the emergency alert system, please visit, BRCN Alerts | Blessing-Rieman College of Nursing & Health Sciences.